 - Boosts Digestion:

-Whole wheat bread contains a high proportion of dietary fibers, which help boost digestion.
-The high-fiber content of the bread helps you maintain regular bowel movements and reduces constipation and diarrhea during pregnancy.
+Bread made out of whole-wheat flour contains a high proportion of dietary fibers, which help boost digestion.
+The high-fiber content of the bread may help maintain regular bowel movements and reduce the risk of constipation and diarrhea during pregnancy.

 - Maintains Cholesterol Level: